julienLombard/blog-mvc/README.md

 DB_PASSWORD=
 ```

-Then, rename the `.env.dist` file to `.env` file.
+Once done, rename the `.env.dist` file to `.env` file.

-This database consists of 3 tables:
+Then you must create the database consisting of 3 tables:

 - comment
 - post